joshuar/go-hass-agent/docs/development.md

 or API that the individual sensor fetching code uses.
 This code should be placed in `device/`, using filename suffixes such as `filename_GOOS_GOARCH.go`

-For example, on Linux, a DBus connection is used for a lot of the sensor data gathering.
+For example, on Linux, a D-Bus connection is used for a lot of the sensor data gathering.

 In such cases, you should pass this through as a value in a context.
 You can create the following function for your platform: